Nvidia raises GeForce Now subscription plan to $10 per month – TechCrunch

 Nvidia says it has attracted nearly 10 million users for its cloud gaming service.
 It’s unclear how many of them are paying for a subscription.

 The company doubled the number of data centers in the last year.
 There are now more than 20 data centers operated by Nvidia or local partners.
-The company plans to expand capacity in existing data centers, add new data centers in Phoenix, Montreal and Australia.
+The company plans to expand capacity in existing data centers, and add new data centers in Phoenix, Montreal and Australia.

 There will be some quality-of-life updates as well, such as the ability to link games with your account to make it easier to launch them and more aggressive preloading of games.